MicrosoftDocs/windows-dev-docs/terminal/custom-terminal-gallery/frosted-glass-theme.md

 ---
-title: Windows Terminal Frosted Glass Theme Configuration
+title: Windows Terminal Frosted Glass Theme
 description: This is a sample configuration for a frosted glass theme.
 author: cinnamon-msft
 ms.author: cinnamon